There Are Many Potential Defenses To Your DUI In Georgia:

 Our office is dedicated to DUI Defense in Georgia.
 We exclusively practice DUI Law and handle cases throughout the State.
 Our reviews can be found on AVVO, where you will find that we are the top-rated most reviewed defense lawyers in the State of Georgia.
 We are available to help you 24 hours a day, 7 days a week.
 This includes weekends, nights, and holidays because our philosophy is that you should not have to wait for Monday morning for help.

-Remember, you only have 10 days from the date of your arrest to have your Georgia DUI Lawyer file for an administrative license hearing.
+Remember, you only have 30 days from the date of your arrest to have your Georgia DUI Lawyer file for an administrative license hearing or to request an ignition interlock device.
 Otherwise, your license or privilege to drive in Georgia will be suspended.
 Contact us now to get your defense started.
 Also come back and read about Georgia DUI Information on the rest of our site.
 It's updated daily to provide our readers with 24 hour a day information Georgia DUI cases.